Course Title: Microbiology

-Teacher-guided hours (60 hours): Each week there will be 2 hours of face-to-face lecture (24 hours) plus 3 hours of laboratory practical sessions for 11 weeks and a 3 hour seminar session in the final week of the course (36 hours).
+Teacher-guided hours (60 hours): Each week there will be 2 hours of face-to-face lecture (24 hours) plus 3 hours of laboratory practical sessions for 11 weeks and a 3 hour seminar session (36 hours).
 You are encouraged to participate during lectures through asking questions, commenting on the lecture material based on your own study.

 Student-directed hours (60 hours): You are expected to be self-directed, studying independently outside class.
 A minimum of 5 hours per week is recommended.

 A textbook will be prescribed or recommended for this course.
 Other reference material (e.g. texts in the library, journal articles, websites) will be referred to during classes or on the myRMIT Studies website.

 The course is supported by the Canvas learning management system which provides specific learning resources.